Unleash/unleash/docs/user_guide/unleash-context.md

 E.g., the `userWithId` strategy obviously depends on the `userId` field.

-The `properties` field is more generic and can be used to provide more abritary data to strategies.
+The `properties` field is more generic and can be used to provide more arbitrary data to strategies.
 Typical usage is to add more metadata.
 For instance, the `betaUser` strategy may read a field from `properties` to check whether the current user is a beta user.